-SUNSTROKE
+SUNSTROKE.

-Occurs usually in the East and West Indies, and is caused by continued exposure to the sun.
-It may commence in two ways: (1) with giddiness, drowsiness, intense headache, hot dry skin, and sometimes purging and vomiting, followed by insensibility with 'snoring' or 'snorting' breathing; or, (2) sudden loss of consciousness, with 'snorting' breathing, and convulsions.
-Its course in both cases is rapid, vomiting is a bad sign, and it may prove fatal in from twenty minutes to twelve hours; but, if not fatal, will run its course in from five to eight days.
-Send your patient at once into the coolest place that you can find, get his head shaved, pour cold water over the head, and dash it smartly and frequently over the head, neck, and chest; and if he can swallow, give an ounce of castor oil immediately, repeating the dose, until the bowels are freely and thoroughly relieved, four or five times; keep him quiet and on slop diet, and, after he returns to duty, see that his head is always covered when on deck.
+Send your patient at once into the coolest place that you can find, get his head shaved, pour cold water over the head, and dash it smartly and frequently over the head, neck, and chest, and give an ounce of castor oil immediately, repeating the dose, until the bowels are freely and thoroughly relieved, four or five times; keep him quiet and on slop diet for at least two days after, and see that his head is always covered when on deck.